-A video installation by artist Robert Wilson inserts Pop music phenom Lady Gaga into such classic pieces of art as Andrew Solari’s The Head of John the Baptist on a Charger (1507), Jacques-Louis David’s The Death of Marat (1793) and Jean Auguste Dominique Ingres’ famous portrait of Mademoiselle Caroline Rivière (1793-1807).
+Lady Gaga morphs into classic paintings in an interesting video installation by artist Robert Wilson in which he inserts the Pop music phenom into such classic pieces of art as Andrew Solari’s The Head of John the Baptist on a Charger (1507), Jacques-Louis David’s The Death of Marat (1793) and Jean Auguste Dominique Ingres’ famous portrait of Mademoiselle Caroline Rivière (1793-1807).

 Side by side: